End2End Multi-View Feature Matching with Differentiable Pose Optimization: Baseline Comparison Details

 \section{Baseline Comparison Details}

 In the baseline comparison, we use the network weights provided by the authors of SuperGlue~\cite{Sarlin2020SuperGlueLF}, LoFTR~\cite{Sun2021LoFTRDL}, COTR~\cite{Jiang2021COTRCT} and 3DG-STFM~\cite{Mao20223DGSTFM}.
 There are SuperGlue, LoFTR and 3DG-STFM models trained on ScanNet and on MegaDepth, as well as a COTR model trained on MegaDepth.
-We additionally train a SuperGlue model on Matterport3D and a SuperGlue model on MegaDepth using the above described dataset split, which is necessary as the provided model was trained on a train set that contains our test set.
-For the baselines, SuperGlue, LoFTR, and 3DG-STFM, we use their default confidence thresholds---0.2 for all three---and verified that they benefit from this threshold in both RANSAC-based and weighted pose estimation, as well as in the two-view and multi-view setting.
-COTR does not produce confidences, hence no threshold is needed.
+We additionally train a SuperGlue model on Matterport3D and a SuperGlue model on MegaDepth using the above described dataset split, which is necessary as the provided model was trained on a train set that contains our test set, as well as the Image Matching Challenge scenes.
+For the baselines, SuperGlue, LoFTR, and 3DG-STFM, we use their default confidence thresholds---0.2 for all three---and verify that they benefit from this threshold.
 We found that our method predicts accurate confidences that do not require thresholding for weighted pose estimation.
-When using RANSAC on our matches, we filter with a threshold of 0.02.
+When using RANSAC for two-view pose estimation, we filter matches from our model w/o multi-view using a threshold of 0.02.

 In the multi-view evaluation we found that all methods benefit from a confidence-weighted bundle adjustment formulation on the inlier matches using Ceres solver (step (iv) in Section 4.2).
+Following \cite{lindenberger2021pixsfm}, we conduct the Image Matching Challenge (IMC)~\cite{jin2021image} multi-view evaluation on the scenes Reichstag, Sacre Coeur and St.\ Peter's Square.
+The above described MegaDepth dataset split ensures that these scenes do not overlap with the training set.
+Since the IMC protocol does not consider matches in a confidence-weighted manner, we apply a threshold of 0.06 on matches from our multi-view model.

+Following \cite{Sarlin2020SuperGlueLF}, matches are considered correct if the symmetric epipolar distance is smaller than $5\cdot 10^{-4}$ or $1\cdot 10^{-4}$ in the indoor and outdoor setting, respectively.